|Place||Europe: United Kingdom, England, Buckinghamshire|

 First World War, 1914-1918

-Crested china slouch hat with rising sun badge : First World War
+Crested china nurse : First World War

 Crested china collecting became a craze in the Victorian period when tourists bought small ivory coloured porcelain ornaments decorated with the coats of arms of the towns they visited to take home as a souvenir.
 Before the First World War companies (the most famous and the original being Goss crested china) made collectibles such as vases, plates and other crockery, houses, public buildings, cars and replicas of visitor attractions.
 During the war the range of souvenirs was expanded to include military caps, equipment and vehicles.
 Some crested china was made in the figures of generic soldiers, nurses and sailors, while others were produced to represent specific people, such as the nurse, Edith Cavell.
 The epithet, 'Soldier's Friend' on this figure enforced the importance to service personnel of nurses during the war.